Utah's Iron Ore Industry

 Mining operations were delayed due to financial difficulties of Palladon Ventures Ltd.

-(The CML name comes from the name of the mine actively being worked, Comstock/Mountain Lion.)
+(The CML name comes from the name of the mine actively being worked, Comstock Mountain Lion.)

 Mining operations began, following a formal agreement between China Kingdom International Minerals & Metals and CML Metals for the shipment of at least 600,000 tons of iron ore to China by way of the Port of Richmond, near Oakland.
+(Palladon news release dated June 11, 1010)

 July 12, 2010

 The first trains of iron ore moved from Utah to Richmond, California, using 150 Rapid Discharge hopper cars owned by CML Metals Corporation and leased to Utah Southern Railroad, using USR's reporting mark.
 The iron ore moved in two trains of 75 cars each.
 Plans called for two trains per week, with Utah Southern Railroad handling the loads from the mine on the Comstock branch.
+(See also: Deseret News article dated July 11, 2010)

 January 11, 2012

 CML Railroad (CMLR) officially took over the operation of the lease of UP's Comstock Subdivision, for the purposes of moving unit trains of iron ore from the Comstock Mountain Lion mine, to the interchange and connection with Union Pacific at Iron Springs, Utah.
+(CML Metals news release, copied to the Palladon Ventures web site (Palladon news release dated January 12, 2012; "Secured rail capacity and fleet of railcars").

 March 9, 2012

 Iron ore trains from Utah began using the Port of Stockton in Stockton, California, using 5,825 feet of new track built by Central California Traction Company, provider of rail service to the port.
 The port received its first iron ore shipments in 2011, and had shipped 800,000 tons by year's end.
 Trains were to be operated into the port facilities on a weekly basis starting on April 1, 2012.
-(The [Stockton, California] Record, March 10, 2012, page A5)
+(The Record, Stockton, California, March 10, 2012, page A5)

 From a recent joint Palladon/CML press release: